 3. Analyze Your Backlinks

-Once you have picked a tool and have analyzed your competitors, you can start the backlink audit for your website.
+Once you have picked a tool and analyzed your competitors, you can start the backlink audit for your website.

 For this section, let’s use Semrush to understand the process as it does most of the work for you and is one of the easiest tools to conduct a backlink audit.